Mijones22/davan690.github.io/_posts/2019-05-04-jekyll-on-windows.md

 permalink: /jekyll-in-windows.html
 ---

+There is a quick timeline:

+- Tried (October 2018)
+- Gave up (April 2019)
-IMPOSSIBLE...but i need to do it so here goes:
+- IMPOSSIBLE...but i need to do it so here goes (May 2019)
+- Its getting easier with time and now I realise that you can pretty much do it any one of a million ways (July 2019)
+- Use everyday (August 2019)

 ## Tutorials